Lidiasaes/Spellchecker_LLM_01/README.md

 · *.csv file*: a sample of mispelled sentences and well spelled sentences.

-· *.py* : Python code to fine-tune a LLM and to evaluate it as well.
+· *.ipynb* : Python code to fine-tune a LLM and to evaluate it as well.
 I also used ChatGPT to improve/develop it.